hansbuehler/cdxbasics/README.md

 One-sided restriction:

+    # example enforcing simple conditions
     self.width = network('width', 100, Int>3, "Width for the network")

 Restrictions on both sides of a scalar:

+    # example encorcing two-sided conditions
     self.percentage = network('percentage', 0.5, ( Float >= 0. ) & ( Float <= 1.), "A percentage")

 Enforce the value being a member of a list:

+    # example ensuring a returned type is from a list
     self.ntype = network('ntype', 'fastforward', ['fastforward','recurrent','lstm'], "Type of network")

+We can allow a returned value to be one of several casting types by using tuples.
+The most common use case is that `None` is a valid value for a config, too.
+For example, assume that the `name` of the network model should be a string or `None`.
+This is implemented as

+    # example allowing either None or a string
+    self.keras_name = network('name', None, (None, str), "Keras name of the network model")

+We can combine conditional expressions with the tuple notation:

+    # example allowing either None or a positive int
+    self.batch_size = network('batch_size', None, (None, Int>0), "Batch size or None for TensorFlow's default 32", help_cast="Positive integer, or None")

 #### Ensuring that we had no typos & that all provided data is meaningful